rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEj1z7yr2Zueq37BUtmf5vZro8RPspjI8_C7qZtwLau7o0CuKa28JcQ_g_YoOWk73y8e0ygUOEjPV4A3Si6U1_erG0vf3dubdOE8vrLSxSnGtp06ePYba3UfQMhox19m65hMJYAFBjvGDJu-7w488NMVJ8vKYj6mCZ2is1-obDeuCZ46RxrzBG_dgxAOJM1Y/w409-h257/IMG_1607.jpg align="left")

-A better way to level is connect the propellers and place your drone in horizontal level.
-Measure the distance from the ground to the propellers tip on both side and make it perfect same.
+A better way to level is to connect the propellers and place your drone at a horizontal level.
+Measure the distance from the ground to the tip of the propeller on both sides and make it perfectly the same.

 This way you can level the motors easily and most efficiently.